mc6415/TekkenNotes/docs/leo.md

 ::: details

 `1,2,1,1` / `1,2,1,4`
 ~ String follow ups that can be useful for counterhitting after 1,2.
 First three hits are all high though so be careful

 `df+1,2`
 ~ On counterhit can get a guaranteed mini combo with `f+1+2`
+Can also get LTG on hit with `df+1,2~1+2`

 `4`
 ~ 12f magic 4, gives a good mini combo with `BOK.1+2`, `d+3+4`